lrcouto/philosophers/README.md

   **October 8th 2021** - Program is ready, passing tests and everything, norme is OK.
 Adding a delay meter to the repo to make the evaluations easier.
 I'm not done yet though, I wanna make it a little prettier, a little more interesting.
 Make it a little fancier.

+  **October 9th 2021** - Making a bit of a mess on a separate branch, trying to implement a fancy naming system for my philosophers.
+It's not really working, so I'm gonna debug tomorrow.

   </details>